Cultural, social, and fashion trends have influenced the evolution of wedding dresses. From

 being popular choices as well.
 Commoners would wear simpler versions of these gowns,

-3. Renaissance and Baroque Period: In the Renaissance and Baroque periods, wedding
+made from more affordable materials. - Renaissance and Baroque Period: In the Renaissance and Baroque periods, wedding

 dresses became more elaborate and luxurious.
 Queens and princesses influenced bridal